-- jpeg/jpg/png/tif/tiff
+- jpeg/jpg/png/gif

 - · avi / m4v / mov / mp4

 - · PDF

 The maximum file size is 1GB for each file you submit whether that's an image, video or PDF.
+If your PDF file size exceeds this limit please split the PDF into smaller sized PDFs for upload.
 If a video file exceeds this limit, please supply a link to YouTube / Vimeo or similar.

-Important: We will not be able to assess work that is password protected.
+Important: We will not be able to review work that is password protected.
 You cannot supply links to any other website or file sharing app.
 We will not review any material uploaded to Google Drive, Dropbox, Googlesites, a website you have created yourself, WeTransfer links or anything considered similar.
+Please ensure any documents are coming directly from your computer.

 All your work must be uploaded to the NCAD Portfolio Submission Platform.

-Other considerations
+Other Considerations